vuxcode/pr1-project-Livraan/time-report.md

 - 2021-12-17/18, Worked for 2 hours and 30 minutes
 - Have written the project summary and commit it on GitHub.
 Have jumped into my quiz, checked that everything worked.
 Changed a console.log into a comment (to save for the future).
 Then I changed the game over text to "Congratulations!
 You have finished the quiz".

+- 2021-12-19, Worked for 1 hour and 40 minutes
+- Tested the quiz again to make sure everything is woring as expected and I have written the user guide on GitHub.